Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-Five GCSEs at grade 4 or above, including Mathematics and a creative or technical subject.
+Five GCSEs at grade 4 or above, including Mathematics and a grade 5 or above in Design & Technology, 3D Design or Engineering.

-Students who successfully complete this course can, and have, moved onto Higher Education or into employment along the following design-based routes: product designer, industrial designer, product engineer, model-maker, craft worker, production designer, draughtsperson, CAD operator, interior architect, architect, technologist, ergonomist etc.
+Students who successfully complete this course can, and have, move onto higher education or into employment along the following design-based routes: product designer, industrial designer, product engineer, model-maker, craft worker, production designer, draughtsperson, CAD operator, interior architect, architect, technologist, ergonomist etc.

 My courses were all especially interesting, I thoroughly enjoyed all of them.
 All of my lecturers were extremely knowledgeable and I have learnt a lot from them.